e271828e/Flight.jl/docs/notes/design/framework_spec.md

   a post-sequence capture would re-fire authored-condition events on top of already-latched state.

-The slots are as load-bearing as the stores.
-An unfed `mixture = 0.5` never appears in any batch, so replay is broken without them; the init/trim services own slot initialization ([§14.6][s14-6]), and the header capture extends naturally.
+An unfed `mixture = 0.5` never appears in any batch, so replay is broken without the slots; the init/trim services own slot initialization ([§14.6][s14-6]), and the header capture extends naturally.
 The header carries two further things: